Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model: Limiting Posterior Distribution for Covariance Parameters

-Theorem \ref{thm:bvm2:joint} allows an $\RR_+$ support for $\alpha$, which is stronger than a BvM theorem assuming a compactly supported prior for $\alpha$.
-Nevertheless, the tail conditions in \ref{prior.3} are often stronger than necessary in practice.
-This is partly because our BvM result in Theorem \ref{thm:bvm2:joint} has \emph{no assumption} on the design or distribution of the sampling points $\Scal_n$.
-Even when $\Scal_n$ is highly unevenly distributed in $\Scal$ or is not dense in the full space of $\Scal$, Theorem \ref{thm:bvm2:joint} still holds true under Assumption \ref{prior.3}, which allows the prior $\pi(\alpha)$ to have a full support in $[0,+\infty)$.
+We remark that the tail conditions in \ref{prior.3} are often stronger than necessary in practice.
+This is partly because we have made \emph{no assumption} on the design of the sampling points $\Scal_n$.
+Even when $\Scal_n$ is highly unevenly distributed in $\Scal$ or is not dense in the full space of $\Scal$, Theorem \ref{thm:bvm2:joint} still holds true under \ref{prior.3}, which allows the prior $\pi(\alpha)$ to have a full support in $[0,+\infty)$.
 If one is willing to impose more assumptions on $\Scal_n$, for example, the maximum distance between two adjacent points decreases at a certain rate to zero, then it is possible to relax the tail conditions in \ref{prior.3}.
-For a general smoothness $\nu$, this inevitably requires more sophisticated matrix theory for the properties of $X_n^\top R_{\alpha}^{-1}X_n$ and $|R_{\alpha}|$ as $\alpha\to 0+$ and $\alpha \to +\infty$, since these two terms determine the properties of the profile log-likelihood function \eqref{def:prologlik}.
-We will see in Theorem \ref{thm:OU1} below that in a special case when the sampling points are from an equispaced grid, the tail conditions in \ref{prior.3} can be significantly weakened and the BvM holds for a broader class of priors on $\alpha$.
+Furthermore, such assumptions on the sampling design $\Scal_n$ may also improve how fast the total variation distance between the joint posterior distribution $\Pi(\ud\theta,\ud\alpha|Y_n)$ and its limiting distribution in Theorem \ref{thm:bvm2:joint} converges to zero.
+For a general smoothness parameter $\nu$, analyzing the effect of design $\Scal_n$ inevitably requires more sophisticated matrix theory for the properties of the Mat\'ern correlation matrix $R_{\alpha}$ and the related quantities $Y_n^\top R_{\alpha}^{-1} Y_n$ and $|R_{\alpha}|$ as $\alpha\to 0+$ and $\alpha \to +\infty$, since these two terms determine the properties of the profile restricted log-likelihood function \eqref{def:prologlik}.
+We will see in Theorem \ref{thm:OU1} below that in a special case when the sampling points are from an equispaced grid, the tail conditions in \ref{prior.3} can be significantly weakened and the conclusion of Theorem \ref{thm:bvm2:joint} can hold for a broader class of priors on $\alpha$.